Testbed for fair data economy – ihan.fi

 The site demonstrates how services can be built with the IHAN fair data economy infrastructure.
 Some of the showcases that have been developed so far are introduced, of which a well-being app demo set up according to IHAN requirement specifications offers a great example of a fair data economy service.

-During 2021, the testbed will be released for the whole internet community.
-Developers will be able to log into the development environment, to test building those real fair data economy services with previously tested components and to provide their own data sets for others to use.
+The testbed will later be opened to developers who will be able to log into the development environment and to test building real fair data economy services with previously tested components and tools.
 So, stay tuned!

 IHAN trial projects